Christopher-Hayes/wemo/README.md

 **netcam_gui.py**
 Gives a live feed from the Wemo Netcam (in setup mode) using the mjpeg stream.

-**netcam_info.txt**
-Complete information about NetCam as produced by the Belkin AWS Server.

 **netcam_known_tree.txt**
 Partial tree of the netcam locally hosted http pages compiled over the course of this project.